Physics-informed, boundary-constrained Gaussian process regression for the reconstruction of fluid flow fields: Constraining a GP over a continuum

 for all $n\in\N$ and $\x\in\DomG$.
 We can observe from this equation that under this choice of measure $\measureD$, the definition of $\eigenphiExt{n}$ is independent of the choice of the parameterization $\boldgamma$ of $\curveD$.
 In the particular case $p = 1$, the integral in \eref{eq_integral_HausMeasure} can be expressed in terms of the arc-length measure:

 where $\boldgamma'(s)=\frac{\dd\boldgamma}{\dd s}$.

 Either formula \eqref{eq_uniform_gamma_measure} or \eqref{eq_surface_measure} can then be plugged into \eqref{eq_2i}.
-In what follows, a BCGP will be a zero-mean Gaussian process with a covariance function given in the form of \eref{eq_2i} under the choice of the measure $\measureD$ for the Karhunen-Lo\`eve expansion along the parameterized set $\curveD$ as in one of the Corollaries \ref{Coro_1} and \ref{Coro_2}.
+In what follows, a BCGP will be a zero-mean GP with a covariance function given in the form of \eref{eq_2i} under the choice of the measure $\measureD$ for the KLE along the parameterized set $\curveD$ as in one of the Corollaries \ref{Coro_1} and \ref{Coro_2}.